Skip to main content

 Certification & Training

-If you have a BA or BS degree, you may instead apply for the Master of Arts in Ayurveda and earn an Ayurvedic Practitioner’s certificate concurrently.
+If you have a BA or BS degree, you may apply for the Master of Arts in Ayurveda and earn an Ayurvedic Practitioner’s certificate concurrently.

 Why study at Mount Madonna Institute?